Uninett/spfx-uninett-webparts/README.md

 Displays users from your Office 365 tenant in a customised [DetailsList](https://developer.microsoft.com/en-us/fabric#/controls/web/detailslist) component.

 The web part uses MS Graph REST API to retrieve Office 365 users from Azure AD.
-Using either the built-in search box or the Search Box web part, you can then filter users by name or department.
+Using either the built-in search box or the Search Box web part, you can filter users by name or department.

 ### Features